Piano Summer Course

 Currently serving on the Oxford University Piano Teaching Panel, he is a dedicated piano teacher whose students have earned acclaim in Young Musician competitions and beyond.

-Led by experienced GAM piano tutors Chris Guild and Marcel Zidani, this new course is for pianists aged 9-18 who are able to fluently play pieces of music equivalent to those found in the Initial Grade or Grade 1, 2 or 3 exam syllabus.
+Led by experienced GAM piano tutors Marcel Zidani and Joe Silmon-Clyde, this course is for pianists aged 8-18 who are able to fluently play pieces of music equivalent to those found in the Initial Grade to Grade 6+ exam syllabus.

 Course aims: